Hi, I’m Meg, and this blog is called My Grandma’s Recipes.

 When my Grandma Sara died in September 2005, I inherited her recipe box.
 At that time, I promised my relatives that I would compile and share her greatest hits in the form of a cookbook.
 I even asked them for food-related stories and photos.
 It was a great idea, and I had the best of intentions.

-Meanwhile, I’ve been cooking along, perfecting some of the traditional recipes handed down from both of my grandmothers, and sharing them with my own family.
-And it occurs to me that I have strong food-roots on both sides of the family!
+I have strong food-roots on both sides of the family!
 Both Grandma Sara, who was my dad’s mom, and Grandma Losch, who was my mom’s mom, were fantastic cooks.
-And, for both, preparing food for their family was more than just something in their “job description.”
+For both, preparing food for their family was more than just a job.
 It was an expression of love.
+And food is my love-language, too.
 I intend for this blog to honor their memories and their skills, and to preserve their recipes and their stories for those who follow me.

-COMMENTS: Bring ’em!
-In fact, this blog will be all the better for YOUR comments.
+COMMENTS: This blog will be all the better for YOUR comments.
 So, family and friends, if you want to contribute recipes or stories or critiques – whatever – either leave a comment or send it to soupisnotafingerfood [at] gmail [dot] com.
-The first time you comment, it will be held for moderation, but thereafter, they will post instantly.
-I will usually reply to your comment within each post, so be sure to subscribe to the blog and/or to the individual post.
-Sometimes, I will reply by email, so keep an eye out for that, too.
-I’m kinda random that way.
+Like and/or subscribe to this blog to monitor comments.